Mavrepis/Search_Engine/README.md

 __( A & B ) | ( C & D )__ where A, B, C, D are terms of the given collection.

+On the first run the program will iteratively search the given folder for text files and parse them one by one, extracting all their words.

 ### Existence queries

-An existence query is really simple, as it can be answered with a simple lookup on the Dictionary structure which is a HashMap, making it rather effective.
+An existence query is really simple, as it can be answered with a lookup on the Dictionary structure which is a HashMap, making it rather effective.
 The user can type the term of his/her choice and a list of all the files containing the selected term will be returned.